Creamy Mushroom Pasta Sauce with Crème Fraîche

 This post may contain affiliate links.
 Please read my disclosure policy.

 There’s a version of mushroom pasta that’s beige and forgettable, and then there’s this one.
 The difference?
 Mushrooms that start with an undisturbed sear in a hot pan — no stirring or rushing — before shallots, thyme, and a pinch of red pepper enhance the rest of the sauce.
-Using crème fraîche instead of heavy cream makes this 25-minute sauce taste rich and tangy.
+Using crème fraîche instead of heavy cream makes this rich and tangy pasta a meal in 25 minutes.

 Why This Recipe Works